 “Retinol is a weaker form of a retinoid,” explains Georgetown-based SkinSpirit aesthetic nurse specialist Kathy Shay, RN.
 “It's still effective at reducing fine lines and wrinkles and renewing the skin if used consistently, but cell turnover is slower.”

-Can you use retinol while getting laser hair removal?
+Can I use retinol before laser hair removal?

 The short answer: Experts don’t recommend it.

 "Retinols can be irritating and drying, which can lead to possible adverse skin reactions post laser treatment which is associated with a higher risk of a burn," says Lauren Abramowitz, PA-C and founder of Skin Solutions Collective.
 Board-certified dermatologist Estee Williams, MD, agrees, noting, "the risk associated with using a laser device on facial skin that has been treated with retinol in the last one to two weeks is that the recovery period will be longer than usual due to the skin being extra sensitive to the laser."